chart21/mkdocs-hpmpc/docs/nn.md

 ### Headers

 Layers are implemented in a generic manner in the `headers` directory.
-`PIGEON` itself only performs non-arithmetic operations such as matrix transposition, reshaping and handling the data flow between layers.
+`PIGEON` itself only performs non-arithmetic operations such as matrix transposition, reshaping, and handling the data flow between layers.
 All arithmetic operations are performed by high-level functions provided by `HPMPC`.
-This modular design allows for easy addition of new layers and neural networks architectures to `PIGEON` without knowledge of the MPC backbone.
+This modular design allows for an easy addition of new layers and neural network architectures to `PIGEON` without knowledge of the MPC backbone.
 `PIGEON` could potentially be used with other MPC backends as long as they provide the required high-level functions with the interface required by `PIGEON`.

 The following is a list of layers currently implemented in `PIGEON`: